Thank you, Scott Channel, and thanks to all of you for being with us.

 There's no point because it will contradict my main message today.

-If you do not like the direction of this country, if you don't like open borders and free sex change operations, if illegal immigrants want them and amnesty, which will mean, you know, all the unvetted Harris Biden illegals will be voting four years from now.
+If you do not like the direction of this country, if you don't like open borders and free sex change operations, if illegal immigrants want them and amnesty, which will mean, you know, all the unvetted Harris-Biden illegals will be voting four years from now.

-And I assume that when you give somebody of such something of such great worth that they might want to be loyal back to you.
+And I assume that when you give somebody something of such great worth that they might want to be loyal back to you, if you don't want mandatory gun buybacks, if you don't want to ban fracking and offshore drilling,

-If you don't want inflation to continue, if you don't want interest rates this high, if you don't want to pay a dollar fifty more a gallon every friggin' time you fill up your gas tank, uh and you want to save money and you don't want to settle for a townhouse as the Washington uh post was suggesting.
+if you don't want defund, dismantle, Nobel, reimagine police laws, and you want law and order, if you don't want inflation to continue, if you don't want interest rates this high, if you don't want to pay $1.50 more a gallon every freaking time you fill up your gas tank,

 Oh, let's lower our aspirations to next to nothing.